Krebs-Busters/zone-segmentation/README.md

 -------------------

 ### Getting started
-Start by navigating into the data folder and run `python download.py` to download the [PI-CAI dataset](https://zenodo.org/record/6624726).
+Start by navigating into the data folder and run `python download.py` to set up the training data.
-This might take some time to download and unzip.
-Don't foget to clone the annotation repo via `git clone https://github.com/DIAGNijmegen/picai_labels`.

 ### Requirements
-All the libraries required to run this project is specified in requirements.txt
+All the libraries required to run this project are specified in requirements.txt

 ### Training & Validation
 For training, run `python train.py`.